About The Band

 The Fort Saskatchewan Community Band has been a proud part of Fort Saskatchewan arts and culture since 1984!

 Band Members range in age and musical abilities, but they all share the enjoyment of making and sharing music with others!
-They are teenageres through retirees drawn from Fort Saskatchewan and neighbouring communities who play a wide variety of repertoire in the wind ensemble setting.
+They are teenagers through retirees drawn from Fort Saskatchewan and neighboring communities who play a wide variety of repertoire in the wind ensemble setting.

 Each season, the Band performs throughout Fort Saskatchewan and area at special events, ceremonies, showcases, trade fairs, facilities and seniors' residences.

 Recognized as City of Fort Saskatchewan Ambassadors in 2004, Members proudly carry their community spirit into all performance situations.

 The Fort Community Band is recognized as a non-profit volunteer society by the Government of Alberta and a registered charitable organization by Revenue Canada.